 Texas Data Privacy and Security Act (TDPSA): Everything you need to know

 In today’s digital landscape, the data privacy act and security have become critical concerns for businesses and consumers alike.
 With the increasing volume of personal data being collected and processed, including sensitive data and personal data for targeted advertising, the need for robust data protection measures has never been greater.
 To address these concerns, Texas has enacted the Texas Data Privacy and Security Act (TDPSA), a comprehensive law aimed at safeguarding the personal data of its residents.
-This guide provides an in-depth look at the TDPSA’s key provisions, covering aspects such as the sale of personal data and the importance of conducting a thorough data protection assessment.
-It offers practical steps for businesses to ensure compliance.
+TThis guide provides an in-depth look at the TDPSA’s key provisions, covering aspects such as the sale of personal data and data protection assessments.
+It also offers practical steps for businesses to ensure compliance.

 Overview of the Texas Data Privacy and Security Act (TDPSA)

 Effective July 1, 2024, the Texas Data Privacy and Security Act (TDPSA) establishes stringent guidelines for handling consumer data.
-Designed to protect the personal data of Texas residents, it applies to businesses and individuals engaged in the collection, use, processing, sale, and sharing of this data, regardless of the business’s location.
+This act is designed to protect the personal data of Texas residents.
+It applies to businesses and individuals engaged in collecting, using, processing, selling, and sharing this data, regardless of the business’s location.

-The TDPSA sets out a comprehensive framework for how businesses should manage personal data, grant rights to individuals, and impose specific obligations on organizations.
-These requirements include:
+The TDPSA sets out a comprehensive framework for how businesses should manage personal data, grant rights to individuals, and impose specific obligations on organizations, including complying with consumer data subject requests, conducting data protection assessments, providing privacy notices, and establishing contracts with third-party data processors

 - Complying with consumer data subject requests.